-Overwatch trolls face tougher penalties - BBC News
+Overwatch trolls face tougher penalties

 "You also get people who go into matches just to annoy other people because they think it's funny," said Ms Rose.

-"One character, Mei, has an ice wall she can bring up, and some people set up ice walls to trap other players or stop them getting a line of sight to shoot.
+"One character, Mei, has an ice wall she can bring up, and some people set up ice walls to trap other players on their own team - or stop them getting a line of sight to shoot.

 "Stamping out that sort of behaviour is a good thing."